 Mohammed Hashas – Biography

-Mohammed Hashas is Lecturer in the Department of Political Science at Luiss University of Rome.
-He is also a Research Fellow affiliate to Leibniz-Zentrum Moderner Orient (ZMO) in Berlin (2020-present).
-His research areas are modern intellectual history of the Arab-Islamic world, philosophy and theology in the Arab world, and European Islamic thought.
-Hashas has been a visiting research fellow in Copenhagen, Tilburg, Berlin, Oxford, and Winchester in Virginia.
-Hashas published The Idea of European Islam (2019), Intercultural Geopoetics (2017), and led the edition of Pluralism in Islamic Contexts (2021), Islamic Ethics and the Trusteeship Paradigm (2020), Islam, State and Modernity (2018), Imams in Western Europe (2018), besides various journal articles and book chapters.
-His forthcoming edited volume Contemporary Moroccan Thought will appear with Brill in 2024 (c. pp. 700).
+Mohammed Hashas is Assistant Professor (RTDb) in the Department of History, Humanities, and Society at the University of Rome Tor Vergata.
+He is also an Affiliated Researcher with Leibniz-Zentrum Moderner Orient (ZMO) in Berlin.
+He was previously a Lecturer in the Department of Political Science at Luiss University of Rome, from which he received his PhD in Political Theory.
+His research areas are modern intellectual history of the Arab-Islamic world, European Islamic thought, contemporary Moroccan thought, and religion and politics in the Arab world.
+Hashas has been a visiting research fellow in Copenhagen, Tilburg, Berlin, Oxford, and non-resident fellow in Winchester in Virginia.
+Hashas published The Idea of European Islam (Routledge, 2019), Intercultural Geopoetics (Cambirdge Scholars, 2017), and led the edition of the first work on modern Moroccan intellectual history Contemporary Moroccan Thought: On Philosophy, Theology, Society, and Culture (Brill, 2025, pp. 830), Pluralism in Islamic Contexts (Springer, 2021), Islamic Ethics and the Trusteeship Paradigm: Taha Abderrahmane’s Philosophy in Comparative Perspectives (Brill, 2020), Islam, State and Modernity: Mohammed Abed al-Jabri and the Future of the Arab World (Palgrave, 2018), and Imams in Western Europe (Amsterdam University Press, 2018), besides various journal articles and book chapters.
 Hashas has been collaborating with Reset DOC since 2011, and has been a scientific coordinator and scientific advisory board for Reset DOC seminars in North Africa since 2018.
-He frequently writes essays in Arabic and English on philosophy, theology, and society in the Arab world and Western Europe.

 SUPPORT OUR WORK